About Haiku

 Reichhold’s translation, as it so happens, falls into this accentual 2/3/2 form.
 I don’t think it’s intentional since many of her other translations do not, but I think it indicates that this accentual method is a closer approximation to the spirit of the original.

 A third alternative is to ignore any kind of form whatsoever, which is what I do.
 Since English language haiku will never truly be the equivalent of Japanese haiku (because the English language will never be the equivalent of the Japanese language) I’m content to strive for the spirit of the form – the ku.
 My impression is that this is what most modern English language poets do.
 It has also been my impression that most translators no longer bother with the older 5/7/5 syllable count.
 But there are exceptions: Donald Keene’s recent translation of Basho’s The Narrow Road to Oku is a case in point.
-He retains the 5/7/5 syllable count and his translations are beautiful, though not always “faithful”.
-He is forced to introduce words & meanings that are not in the original (and I can only judge this if kanji is provided) – though his additions might match the tenor and reinforce certain aspects of the haiku.
+He retains the 5/7/5 syllable count and his translations are beautiful though not always “faithful”.
+He is forced to introduce words & meanings that are not in the original (and I can only judge this if kanji is provided) – though his additions might match the tenor and reinforce certain aspects of the haiku (allowing that the reader accepts his interpretations).

 As for me, I have read Sato’s very faithful translation of the same work, Narrow Road.
 Sato translates Basho’s haiku as a single line in English but his translations lack a sense of poetry.
 So, I keep Keene’s translation right next to me reasoning that somewhere in between their translations, something of the original Japanese can be felt.

 Hokku & Haiku: Forceful arguments are not limited to form.
-A very good site strongly argues that haiku was a term initiated by the Japanese Poet Shiki (1867-1902) and should not be retroactively applied to poems written before him (as I have done).
+A very good site strongly argues that since haiku was a term initiated by the Japanese Poet Shiki (1867-1902), it should not be retroactively applied to poems written before him (as I have done).
+Note:The original link was apparently removed by the blogger at the Hokku site, and so I’ve linked to the site in general.
 These poems, the argument goes, should be called hokku – haiku and hokku representing two diverse principles and aesthetics.
 According to this argument: Hokku (traditional haiku) concern themselves with nature and the cycle of nature as it reveals us to ourselves and our oneness with nature.
 “Haiku”, on the other hand, are primarily 20th Century diversions that can be altogether unrelated to nature, to hokku (traditional haiku), and to anything that would have been written or understood by Japanese poets prior to the 20th Century.
 If one accepts this assertion, then this post should be called “About Hokku”, and not “About Haiku”.
-And, if one accepts this assertion, many (if not most) of the poems written by modern haikuists and bloggers are not, in fact, haiku.
+And, if one accepts this assertion, many (if not most) of the three line poems written by modern poets and bloggers are not, in fact, haiku.
 Wikipedia also offers a brief entry on this subject.

 The Seasons of Haiku ~ Kigo